-Listening to the scurrling of the bagpipes and drums when my mother took us to the Highland Games in Canada brought me to contemplate the Scottish clans of years gone by in fabled tales of old which brought this poem to life in me.
+Listening to the scurrling of bagpipes and drums when my mother took us to the Scottish Games in Canada brought me to contemplate the Scottish clans of years gone by in fabled tales of old which brought this poem to life in me.
 What a gift we have in the Bible, the Holy Word of God written by Holy Spirit inspiration by many through the ages.
-Can you imagine any other book or series of books so cogent and put together to support the theme of God’s love and His working in/through/in spite of the people written in the pages?
+Can you imagine any other book or series of books so cogent and put together to support the theme of God’s love and His working in/through and in spite of the people written in the pages?

 I think of the grace God had in Adam & Eve’s case.
-He planned for the world’s redemption before he even had to send them out of the Garden of Eden.
+He planned for the world’s redemption before he even created them in the Garden of Eden.
 What grace!
 If God didn’t care, Adam and Eve would have continued to live in the Garden, eaten of the tree of life, and lived for eternity in the compromised, sinful state they were in.

 Yes, God blessed even the “bad boys” but made it clear that the Israelites would come through Isaac, then through Jacob.
 Remember, Rahab the prostitute was in Jesus’ lineage as well as Ruth, who was a Moabite, the line that came from Lot’s daughters’ incest.
 Dr. Francis Myles on Sid Roth’s ISN network was talking about John the Baptist’s family line.
 The people couldn’t fathom why Zechariah and Elizabeth would call the baby John since that name had never been used in their family line.
 If God didn’t tell Zechariah to call him John and to raise him as a nazarite, he would have been a Levite Priest named after someone in the family line.
 Francis said this changed John’s bloodline; he was born for a specific purpose, a VERY SHORT ministry that may have only lasted 6 months before he was beheaded and Jesus came into ministry.
 Because of this, God did not give John the burdens of the family blood line to entangle him so he was free to do what God planned for him.